fluffynukeit/purescript-foreign-options/README.md

 Additionally, since records are used to respresent the set of options in Purescript, options can be easily updated using the `record { myfield = 7 }` syntax.

+Fields can be protected from conversion by wrapping them in the `Opaque` type.
+This would be used, for example, to protect a constructed object instance.

 The conversion is one-way; there is no provided functionality to marshal the `Options` type back to a Purescript record.